StephenGill/a11y-guidance.github.io/meeting-standards.md

 * use a screen magnifier to enlarge part or all of a screen
 * use voice commands to navigate a website

-The principles apply to all aspects of your service (including code, content and interactions), which means all members of your team need to understand and consider them.
+The principles apply to all aspects of your service including code, html content, [PDFs and other documents](https://stephengill.github.io/a11y-guidance.github.io/documents.html) and interactions.
+So make sure all members of your team understand them.

 ## Applying WCAG 2.0 guidelines